+CMSRU Student Health Services are also provided by the Cooper Care Alliance (CCA).
+The CCA is located at 1210 Brace Road, Cherry Hill, NJ 08034.
+Physicians at this site are available for in-person and telehealth appointments, Sunday - Saturday, 8 AM-8 PM.
+Students are encourage to contact CCA for after hours and weekend appointments at #856-536-1515.
 The SHC is a full-service ambulatory facility, led by the SHC director, a board-certified Internist, and is staffed by licensed practical nurses, medical assistants, and a part-time pharmacist.
-The SHC oversees all health services provided to CMSRU students, except immunizations and titers, which are offered to the students by Concentra, Occupational Health Services.
+The CCA is led by a board-certified Family Practice physician.
+The SHC/CCA oversees all health services provided to CMSRU students, except immunizations and titers, which are offered to the students by Concentra, Occupational Health Services.

-The SHC promotes optimal wellness coverage, enables medical students to make informed decisions about health issues, and empowers students to be self-motivated and well-informed health care consumers.
-The SHC focuses on preventative care and treatment of both acute and chronic illnesses and injuries.
+The SHC/CCA promotes optimal wellness coverage, enables medical students to make informed decisions about health issues, and empowers students to be self-motivated and well-informed health care consumers.
+The SHC/CCA focuses on preventative care and treatment of both acute and chronic illnesses and injuries.
 Students have access to laboratory and radiology services and a variety of specialists in the same building.
-Students with more serious disorders requiring hospitalization and those who require immediate medical attention outside the hours of the SHC are directed to the CUHC Emergency Department, located at One Cooper Plaza in Camden, NJ, for evaluation.
+Students with more serious disorders requiring hospitalization and those who require immediate medical attention outside the hours of the SHC/CCA are directed to the CUHC Emergency Department, located at One Cooper Plaza in Camden, NJ, for evaluation.